2020PB/police-brutality/reports/Oregon.md

 Footage shows a woman dancing in front of officers with flowers in her hand.
 Officers grab her without warning.
 Another protestor attempts to help the protestor with flowers.
 Both are dragged away and arrested.
 Officers fire pepper balls at crowd to suppress protestors.

-tags: arrest, grab, shoot, pepper-ball, protestor
+tags: arrest, grab, shoot, pepper-ball, protester

 id: or-portland-155